Back to Home

 Best for: Corporate sponsors, families, or groups where one person covers all costs.

-A "Pay As You Go" table where each guest pays for their own seat.
+A table where each guest pays for their own seat as they join.
 The flow:

 1. The Captain creates the table (often at no cost or a small deposit)